zumbalogy/command_search/README.md

 `grade>=97`, or `user:me` becomes `user:59guwJphUhqfd2A`, but with the actual
 id of the current user.

-command_search does not require an engine and should be easy to set up.
+command_search does not require an engine, is relatively free of magic, and should be easy to set up.

 ## Syntax
 Normal queries like `friday dinner`, `shoelace`, or `treehouse` work normally,